GlazKrovi/V-Pets-Game/README.md

 ### Virtual pet / Tamagotchi-like game project (python, tkinter)

 Game in which a cat is handled like a tamagotchi.
-Works with python and its tkinter library
+Works with python and its tkinter and random library